Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 Hue, located on the banks of the Perfume River, exuberates Vietnam’s rich cultural heritage.
 Hue is a destination that captivates and inspires, from its ancient temples and tombs to its exquisite cuisine and artistic traditions.

 The Imperial City is also an enormous epicentre of palaces, temples, and gardens that once functioned as the hub of power, and constitutes one of the top things to do in Hue.
 It is a UNESCO World Heritage Site.
-Travellers can discover the grounds, take in the elaborate architecture and discover the region’s fascinating history.
+Travellers can discover the grounds, take in the elaborate architecture, and discover the region’s fascinating history.

 Places To Visit In Hue: Imperial City, Bach Ma National Park, Tomb of Khai Dinh